MusicDin/kubitect/docs/getting-started/getting-started.md

     ...
 ```

-We can see that the infrastructure configuration consists of the cluster name and 3 subsections:
+As we can see, the cluster infrastructure section consists of the cluster name and three subsections:

+- `cluster.name`

-- `cluster.name` is a cluster name that is used as a prefix for each resource created by Kubitect.
+    The cluster name is used as a prefix for each resource created by Kubitect.
+    It's an essential property that helps identify and manage resources created by Kubitect.

+- `cluster.network`

-- `cluster.network` holds information about the network properties of the cluster.
+    The network subsection holds information about the network properties of the cluster.
+    It defines the IP address range, the mode of networking, and other network-specific properties that apply to the entire cluster.

+- `cluster.nodeTemplate`

-- `cluster.nodeTemplate` contains properties that apply to all our nodes.
-For example, properties like operating system, SSH user, and SSH private key are the same for all our nodes.
+    The node template subsection contains properties that apply to all nodes in the cluster, such as the operating system, SSH user, and SSH private key.

+- `cluster.nodes`

-- `cluster.nodes` subsection defines each node in our cluster.
+    The nodes subsection defines each node in our cluster.
+    This subsection includes information such as the node name, node type, and other node-specific properties.

-Now that we have a general idea about the infrastructure configuration, we can look at each of these subsections in more detail.
+Now that we have a general idea of the cluster infrastructure configuration, let's examine each of these subsections in more detail to understand how to define them properly and configure a Kubernetes cluster using Kubitect.

-### Step 4.1 - Cluster network
+### Step 3.1 - Cluster network

-The cluster network subsection defines the network that our cluster will use.
+In the network subsection of the Kubernetes configuration file, we need to **define the network** that our cluster will use.
-Currently, two network modes are supported - NAT and bridge.
+Currently, there are two supported network modes - NAT or bridge.

-The `nat` network mode instructs Kubitect to create a virtual network that performs network address translation.
+The `nat` network mode creates a virtual network that performs network address translation.
 This mode allows the use of IP address ranges that do not exist within our local area network (LAN).

-The `bridge` network mode instructs Kubitect to use a predefined bridge interface.
-In this mode, virtual machines can connect directly to LAN.
+On the other hand, the `bridge` network mode uses a predefined bridge interface, allowing virtual machines to connect directly to the LAN.
-Use of this mode is mandatory when a cluster spreads over multipe hosts.
+This mode is mandatory when the cluster spreads over multiple hosts.

-To keep this tutorial as simple as possible, we will use the NAT mode, as it does not require a preconfigured bridge interface.
+For the sake of simplicity, this tutorial will use the NAT mode as it does not require a preconfigured bridge interface."

 ```yaml title="kubitect.yaml"
 cluster: